killerducky/killerducky.github.io/shogi/study_plan.md

         * These start at mate in 3, but they are hard
 * Studies about openings
     * See [Just the links](#just-the-links) section
-* Start watching Shuji Muranaka’s [commented Shogi Wars games](https://www.youtube.com/playlist?list=PLi002ZNuMn65AZlsQJNnl4MVm_gjh4DV_), with English subtitles (turn on CC)
-    * A great resource to quickly get exposure to a wide variety of openings
-    * He covers the main points in the game
-    * The level is above an absolute beginner, if you have questions, ask in Discord.